-Join in the many events scheduled throughout the month of May 2016 to celebrate Barn Month here in Madison County surrounding the premiere Barn Day event on Saturday, May 21st.
+Join in the many events scheduled throughout the month of May 2017 to celebrate Barn Month here in Madison County, surrounding the premiere Barn Day event on Saturday May 20th.
 Madison County has more than 10,000 barns and was the largest producer of burley tobacco in North Carolina in the mid 20th century.
 Many of those tobacco barns and other general purpose barns from 100 years ago still stand.
-Agriculture has been a way of life since the first settler arrived and shapes the culture and the scenery and so, the Appalachian Barn Alliance has partnered with others in the county to celebrate that heritage during the month.
+Agriculture has been a way of life since the first settler arrived and shapes the culture and the scenery.
+The Appalachian Barn Alliance has partnered with others in the county to celebrate that heritage during the month of May.

 Location: Madison County Arts Center, 90 S. Main Street, Marshall (828 649-1301)

 Both amateur and professional photographers and artists have been invited to display and sell their images of barns.
-Enjoy this FREE reception and talk with the artists about their work and celebrate the barns of our county.
+Enjoy this Opening Reception, view the artworks and talk with the artists about their work.
+Celebrate the barns of our county.

 Location: Madison County Arts Center, 90 S. Main Street, Marshall (828 649-1301) Open Monday through Friday 10am to 4pm